The Bankrate promise

 What does renters insurance cover?

-Renters often have the option to add additional coverages to their policies, including identity theft coverage, pet liability coverage and coverage for personal property damaged caused by water backup.
+You may also have the option to add additional coverages, like identity theft coverage, pet liability coverage and scheduled personal property coverage to your policy.
 If you are not sure what coverages you should consider, talking to a licensed agent could help.

 How much does renters insurance cost?

 Renters insurance costs, on average, about $179 per year, per Triple-I. However, the cost of your renters insurance policy will vary based on several factors, including how much personal property coverage you purchase, the level of liability coverage you select, what additional coverages you choose and your claim history.

 What states offer renters insurance?

 Renters insurance is available in all 50 states and Washington, D.C.
 However, states that have a high density of renters, such as California, New York and New Jersey, may have more active renters insurance markets with more companies and endorsements to choose from.